 Melanie here again from Garnish & Glaze.
 I’m so happy to be back to share these adorable mini pumpkin pies with you!
 There is just something about miniature things are irresistibly cute.
 Well, not only are these mini pumpkin pies adorable, they are also delish!

-First, the crust is amazing!
+First, the crust is amazing.
 So light, tender, and flaky.
-Then there’s the pumpkin filling which is super simple and packed with cinnamon.
-You can stop there but why not add some whipped cream?!
-And then the final touch is to sprinkle the little pies with a dusting of cinnamon or pumpkin pie spice.
+Then there’s the pumpkin pie filling, which is super simple and packed with cinnamon.
+You can stop there, but why not add some whipped cream?
+And then the final touch is to sprinkle the mini pies with a dusting of cinnamon or pumpkin pie spice.
 Gorgeous!

-These are perfect for gatherings where there are lots of desserts and you want to try EVERY SINGLE ONE.
-It’s the perfect sampling of the classic pumpkin pie… and you can always snag another one… or two.
+These mini homemade pumpkin pies are perfect for gatherings where there are lots of desserts and you want to try EVERY SINGLE ONE.
+It’s the perfect sampling of the classic pumpkin pie, and you can always snag another one… or two.